Group Psychotherapy Conference FAQ

 - MAGPS encourages attendance by students, interns, residents, and new professionals by offering reduced rates for first-time attendees.

-- Online registration is available by clicking here or on the "Register Now!" button.
+- Online registration is available by clicking the "2019 Spring Conference Registration: Register Now!" button.

-- Registration Deadline is Friday, October 26, 2018.
+- Registration Deadline is Friday, March 22, 2019.
 No walk-in registrations will be accepted.